databricks/spark-training/strata_2013/blinkdb.md

 OK
 Time taken: 19.454 seconds</span></pre>

-5. Next Compute a simple count of the number of English records (<i>i.e., those with </i> "`project_code="en"`") of the original table.
+5. Next compute a simple count of the number of English records (<i>i.e., those with </i> "`project_code="en"`") of the original table.
 For now, we're not using the sample at all.
    <pre class="prettyprint lang-sql">
    blinkdb> select count(1) from wikistats where project_code = "en";
    <span class="nocode">